ZurichNLP/mtrain/README.md

 For implementing backend Nematus, a multitude of repositories, instructions and scripts were used.
 This list summarises publications and respective instructions and scripts:

 Rico Sennrich, Barry Haddow, and Alexandra Birch (2016): Edinburgh Neural Machine Translation Systems for WMT 16.
 In Proceedings of the First Conference on Machine Translation (WMT16).
 Berlin, Germany.
+Association for Computational Linguistics.

 * https://github.com/rsennrich/wmt16-scripts/blob/master/sample/README.md
 * https://github.com/rsennrich/wmt16-scripts/blob/master/sample/preprocess.sh